-Researchers link lack of sleep in teens to higher risk of illnessNovember 14th, 2013 in Health /
+Researchers link lack of sleep in teens to higher risk of illnessNovember 14, 2013 in Medicine & Health / Health

 Newly released findings from Bradley Hospital published in the Journal of Sleep Research have found that acute illnesses, such as colds, flu, and gastroenteritis were more common among healthy adolescents who got less sleep at night.
 Additionally, the regularity of teens' sleep schedules was found to impact their health.
 The study, titled "Sleep patterns are associated with common illness in adolescents," was led by Kathryn Orzech, Ph.D. of the Bradley Hospital Sleep Research Laboratory.